deegsca-org/bqm2/README.md

   - add support for declarative definitions of gcs transfer service
   - add support for declartive definitions of bigquery transfer service
   - investigate k8s job extension i.e use k8 jobs in same manner as we use bq jobs
-  - add extension to define pre-existing tables and establish those as dependencies.
+  - add extension to define pre-existing tables and establish those as dependencies
+  - add .model support - this is a to_api_repr and from_api_repr situation

 # known issues